JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 However, it can be controlled by setting the `intellij.ideaDependencyCachePath` attribute.

 ### Controlling Downloads by the Gradle Plugin
-As mentioned in the section about [configuring the intellij platform](#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects) used for building plugin projects, the Gradle plugin will fetch the version of the IntelliJ Platform specified by the default or by the `intellij` attributes.
+As mentioned in the section about [configuring the IntelliJ Platform](#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects) used for building plugin projects, the Gradle plugin will fetch the version of the IntelliJ Platform specified by the default or by the `intellij` attributes.
 Standardizing the versions of the Gradle plugin and Gradle system across projects will minimize the time spent downloading versions.

-There are controls for managing the IntelliJ IDEA Gradle plugin version, and the version of Gradle itself.
+There are controls for managing the `gradle-intellij-plugin` version, and the version of Gradle itself.
-The Gradle plugin version is defined in the `plugins {}` section of a project's `build.gradle` file.
+The plugin version is defined in the `plugins {}` section of a project's `build.gradle` file.
-The Gradle version is defined in `<PROJECT ROOT>/gradle/wrapper/gradle-wrapper.properties`.
+The version of Gradle is defined in `<PROJECT ROOT>/gradle/wrapper/gradle-wrapper.properties`.

 ### Patching the Plugin Configuration File
-A plugin project's `plugin.xml` file has element values that are "patched" at build time from the attributes of the `patchPluginXml` ([Patching DSL](https://github.com/JetBrains/gradle-intellij-plugin#patching-dsl)) task.
+A plugin project's `plugin.xml` file has element values that are "patched" at build time from the attributes of the `patchPluginXml` task ([Patching DSL](https://github.com/JetBrains/gradle-intellij-plugin#patching-dsl)).
 As many as possible of the attributes in the Patching DSL will be substituted into the corresponding element values in a plugin project's `plugin.xml` file:
 * If a `patchPluginXml` attribute default value is defined, the attribute value will be patched in `plugin.xml` _regardless of whether the `patchPluginXml` task appears in the `build.gradle` file_.
   * For example, the default values for the attributes `patchPluginXml.sinceBuild` and `patchPluginXml.untilBuild` are defined based on the declared (or default) value of `intellij.version`.